54 Piscium: Stellar components

 The Flamsteed designation 54 Piscium originated in the star catalogue of the British astronomer John Flamsteed, first published in 1712.
 It has an apparent magnitude of 5.86, allowing it to be seen with the unaided eye under suitable viewing conditions.
 The star has a classification of K0V, with the luminosity class V indicating this is a main sequence star that is generating energy at its core through the thermonuclear fusion of hydrogen into helium.
-The effective temperature of the photosphere is about 5,297 K, giving it the characteristic orange hue of a K-type star.
+The effective temperature of the photosphere is about 5,267 K, giving it the characteristic orange hue of a K-type star.

 As a typical K-type dwarf, 54 Piscium is smaller and fainter than the Sun, at 85% of the Sun's mass and half of the luminosity.
-The angular diameter has been directly determined by interferometry using the CHARA array, yielding a true radius 85% of the Sun's radius.
+The angular diameter has been directly determined by interferometry using the CHARA array, yielding a radius 86.4% of the Sun's radius.
 The rotational period of 54 Piscium is about 40.2 days.
 The age of the star is about 6.4 billion years, based on chromospheric activity and isochronal analysis.
 Another study suggest a higher age of ten billion years.
 There is some uncertainty in the scientific press concerning the higher ratio of elements heavier than hydrogen compared to those found in the Sun; what astronomers term the metallicity.
 Santos et al. (2004) report the logarithm of the abundance ratio of iron to hydrogen, [Fe/H], to be 0.12 dex, whereas Cenarro et al. (2007) published a value of –0.15 dex.

 Long term observation of this star's magnetic activity levels suggests that it is entering a Maunder minimum period, which means it may undergo an extended period of low starspot numbers.
 It has a Sun-like activity cycle that has been decreasing in magnitude.
 As of 2010, the most recent period of peak activity was 1992–1996, which showed a lower level of activity than the previous peak in 1976–1980.